MrSalim96/MrSalim96/README.md

 - 👋 Hi, I’m @MrSalim96
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning arcitecture
+- 🌱 I’m currently learning architecture
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mstr.sns@gmail.com